Tiniifan/inz_cond/README.md

 # Inazuma Condition Parser

-`inz_cond` is a **Python tool** that converts the internal condition data used in Level-5 Nintendo 3DS games into **human-readable code**.
+`inz_cond` is a **Python tool** that interprets the internal condition data used in Level-5 Nintendo 3DS games.
-These conditions are used by the game engine to determine when characters, talk events, quests, or other in-game elements should appear.
+These conditions determine when characters, talk events, quests, or other in-game elements should appear.

+The tool can do:

+* Converting **Base64-encoded condition data** into editable code.
+* Converting **human-readable code back into Base64** for use in the game.

 ## Overview